 Roy has over 25 years in the construction industry.
 He holds a Master Degree in Civil Engineering.
-His previous roles involved working for consulting engineers specialising in concrete and related materials, Technical Manager for Fly Ash Australia and the Regional Technical Manager for Hanson eastern region.
-Prior to moving to Australia, he worked in southern Africa in the civil engineering construction industry working mainly on mining and heavy industrial type projects, and also in the concrete and aggregate supply industry .
-He has actively been involved on numerous industry working groups, namely Standards Australia working group committees, Concrete Institute of Australia NSW technical committee, Ash Development Association of Australia Technical and education committee and is currently on the Cement Concrete and Aggregates (CCAA) NSW branch technical committee.
+His previous roles involved working for consulting engineers specialising in concrete and related materials, Technical Manager for Fly Ash Australia and the Regional Technical Manager for Hanson Eastern region.
+Prior to moving to Australia, he worked in South Africa in the Civil Engineering construction industry working mainly on mining and heavy industrial type projects, and also in the concrete and aggregate supply industry.
+He has actively been involved on numerous industry working groups, namely Standards Australia working group committees, Concrete Institute of Australia NSW Technical Committee, Ash Development Association of Australia Technical and Education Committee and is currently on the Cement Concrete and Aggregates (CCAA) NSW branch Technical Committee.

 Chris has over 25 years in the construction industry and after completing school started working as an apprentice/tradesmen completing Carpentry and a Building and Supervision course.
 Chris has also held numerous operational and sales management roles with both Hymix/Hanson.
 Chris is a dedicated member of the Gunlake team and has a broad knowledge of the industry in quarries, concrete and logistics.
 He enjoys the challenge of delivering customer needs and producing positive outcomes.